 The criticized person often feels attacked, sometimes personally, and immediately looks for justifications with which he can oppose the negative words.
 Criticism thus primarily evokes a bad feeling and robs motivation.
 This brings no one forward.

-Again, feel free to engage in self-reflection: What triggers you about the criticism?
+Again, you're welcome to Self-reflection walk: What triggers you about the criticism?
 Who have you possibly heard this from more often in the past?
 With feedback, on the other hand, you show your counterpart what he can improve and how.
-This motivates them, because they can show what they are capable of!
+This is motivating, because he can show what he is capable of!

 Feedback can be seen as a kind of constructive exchange of information.
 Both parties talk together about what the current situation is, where the goal is and how the path to it should be shaped.
 So different perspectives meet and each faces the other with understanding and a positive attitude.
 After all, the common goal is to move forward and not to demotivate others.

 We have now discussed the goal of giving feedback.
 But how do you express it correctly?
 As with almost everything in life, there are rules for giving feedback.
 We have compiled ten of them for you.

 1. start giving feedback at an early stage

 If you start praising desired behavior early on, it will be reinforced.
 You show your employees that they are doing an excellent job and reinforce exactly these behavior patterns.
 In this way you offer them a certain security, because they know exactly what you want from them.
 The fewer aspects there will be in the future that you would like to change.

 Feedback only arrives when all parties involved have time to listen to everything in peace.
 Otherwise, what is said goes in one ear and out the other.
 Also, you should talk about things quite promptly.
 The less time that has passed in between, the better your counterpart can put himself back into the situation and understand what you want to say to him.